Ibrahim Waheed

-Ibrahim Waheed, popularly known as Asward, (born 1990) is a Maldivian politician who is the incumbent Minister of Youth Empowerment, Information and Arts.
+Ibrahim Waheed, popularly known as Asward, is a Maldivian politician who is served as the Minister of Youth Empowerment, Information and Arts from 2023 to 2026.

 Career

 He got his higher education in Journalism.
 He is the current CEO of SanguTV, the previous Deputy CEO of RaajjeTV.
 He contested in the MDP primaries for the 2014 Maldivian parliamentary elections, he later left the MDP and ran for the Thulusdhoo parliamentary seat on a MTD ticket.